-- It is assumed that the only organization with eligible property is Land Bank Twin Cities. - Under current law, all political subdivisions are required to add back to their current year levies the total estimated amount of all current year economic development abatements. - Under the proposal, property taxes would shift from the parcels eligible for an abatement onto all other properties in those local jurisdictions, including homesteads. - Because the levies set in one calendar year are collected as property taxes in the following calendar year, the property tax shift would occur in the year following the abatement. - Based on data provided by Land Bank Twin Cities, approximately \$0.5 million in property taxes are due in 2024 on property potentially eligible for an abatement under the proposal. - It is assumed that approximately half of Land Bank Twin Cities parcels would receive an abatement for taxes payable in 2024.
+- It is assumed that the only organization with eligible property is Land Bank Twin Cities. - Under current law, all political subdivisions are required to add back to their current year levies the total estimated amount of all current year economic development abatements. - Under the proposal, property taxes would shift from the parcels eligible for an abatement onto all other properties in those local jurisdictions, including homesteads. - Because the levies set in one calendar year are collected as property taxes in the following calendar year, the property tax shift would occur in the year following the abatement. - Based on data provided by Land Bank Twin Cities, approximately \$0.5 million in property taxes will be due in 2025 on property eligible for an abatement under the proposal. - It is assumed that approximately half of Land Bank Twin Cities parcels would receive an abatement for taxes payable in 2025.

-- Under this assumption, \$0.25 million in property taxes would shift onto other properties beginning with taxes payable in 2025, resulting in a cost to the general fund of \$10,000 beginning in FY 2026 due to increased homeowner property tax refunds. - Tax year impact is allocated to the following fiscal year.
+- Under this assumption, approximately \$0.25 million in property taxes would shift onto other properties beginning with taxes payable in 2026, resulting in a cost to the general fund of \$10,000 beginning in FY 2027 due to increased homeowner property tax refunds. - The total abatement is assumed to increase by 3% annually. - Tax year impact is allocated to the following fiscal year.